fido-device-onboard/pri-fidoiot/README.md

   $ java -jar aio.jar
   ```

-  The server will listen for FDO PRI http & https messages on port 8080 and 8443 respectively.
+  The server will listen for FDO PRI http & https messages on ports 8080 and 8443 respectively.

-  The all-in-one supports all FDO protocols in a single service by default.
+  The all-in-one demo supports all FDO protocols in a single service by default.

 #### Starting the FDO PRI Rendezvous (RV) HTTP Server